ovilori/weekly-report/README.md

 # weekly-report
-This is a personal project including codes I wrote to solve a personal challenge at work., where I was responsible for the weekly uptime report of all service providers on our network.
+This is a personal project including codes I wrote to solve a personal challenge at work, where I was responsible for the weekly uptime report of all service providers on our network.
 Preparing the report was time consuming for the following reasons:

 - Log in to the solarwind on a web browser.
 - Navigate to the report section and manually edit the start and end date of the new week.